eosnetworkfoundation/docs/docs/80_tutorials/10_bios-boot-sequence.md

 ### 1.8.
 Build the system contracts

-To have a functional EOSIO-based blockchain you have to install a few system smart contracts:
+To have a functional Antelope-based blockchain you have to install a few system smart contracts:

 * the `eosio.system`, `eosio.msig`and `eosio.token` located in `eos-system-contracts`repository, and
 * the `eosio.boot` located in `eos` repository.